chaimpollak/MapReduce/README.md

 offered on the coursera platform.

-The reposetory of this course can be fund at https://github.com/uwescience/datasci_course_materials
+The reposetory of this course can be found at https://github.com/uwescience/datasci_course_materials

 =========